-If the parent/guardian is not satisfied by the decision of the Senior Manager Corporate Fleet & Transport, an appeal can be made within 14 working days of the date of the stage 1 appeal response letter in writing to the Head of Highways, Transport and Recycling.
+If the parent/guardian is not satisfied by the decision of the Passenger Transport Manager Corporate Fleet & Transport, an appeal can be made within 14 working days of the date of the stage 1 appeal response letter in writing to the Head of Highways, Transport and Recycling.
 Confirmation of receipt of this second appeal will be sent to the parent/guardian within 5 working days.
-The parent/guardian will be invited to an appeals hearing.
-The appeal will be heard by the Head of Highways, Transport and Recycling who will make the final decision.
+The parent/guardian will be invited to an appeal hearing.
+The appeal will be decided within 4 weeks/20 working days of receipt, by the Head of Highways, Transport and Recycling and where possible/applicable prior to the start of the Autumn term, unless agreed otherwise by both parties.
+The Head of Highways, Transport and recycling will make the final decision on the outcome of the appeal, parents will be informed either at the appeal hearing or as soon as possible thereafter but within the 4 weeks/20 working days time-frame..